 Tip 1: Markup Your IDX Pages Using Data Highlighter On Search Console

 The data highlighter tool allows Google to better interpret the content on your page.
-The data highlighter is particularly useful if a lot of your pages have the similar format.
+The data highlighter is particularly useful if a lot of your pages have a similar format.

 How the data highlighter tool enhances your IDX and SEO